jdfincher/morse/README.md

 include-system-site-packages = true
 ```
 ### Check sys packages
-Now you need to verify the needed gtk4 introspection packages are present.
+Now you need to verify the gtk4 introspection packages are present.
 It is important to do this before syncing the python dependencies to ensure a proper build of the venv.
 In another terminal window run the following command for your distro.
 #### Arch
 ```bash
 pacman -Qs '^gtk4$|^gobject-introspection$|^python(-|)gobject' >/dev/null \